-I. Introduction.
-Section 18 of the Occupational Safety and Health Act of 1970 (OSH Act) gives states an opportunity to administer their own occupational safety and health programs upon OSHA approval of a State Plan and sets out the general criteria for establishing one.
+Introduction.
+Section 18 of the OSH Act gives states an opportunity to administer their own occupational safety and health programs upon OSHA approval of a State Plan and sets out the general criteria for establishing one.
 More detailed criteria are established in 29 CFR Part 1902 for State Plans covering both state and local government and private sector employment and in 29 CFR Part 1956 for State Plans covering state and local government employment only.

-States interested in developing an OSHA-approved State Plan should contact their Regional Office (RO) for guidance and assistance.
+States interested in developing an OSHA-approved State Plan should contact their Regional point of contact for guidance and assistance.
 Contact information for OSHA Regions and individual State Plans is available on OSHA's State Plan webpage.
-The RO must notify the Directorate of Cooperative and State Programs (DCSP) of the state's interest.
-The RO and DCSP will provide support to the state in the development of a draft State Plan documents.
+The Region must notify DCSP of the state's interest.
+The Region and DCSP will provide support to the state during the development of draft State Plan documents.

 II.
 Submission of Draft State Plans.
 In general, a state must have the legal basis (i.e., basic legislation) for a State Plan prior to pursuing initial approval and submitting a State Plan Narrative.
 The state should then inform OSHA of its interest in pursuing initial approval.
-The state shall submit the necessary documentation and draft a State Plan proposal to the RO for review.
+The state shall submit the necessary documentation and draft a State Plan proposal to the Region for review.
 The proposal shall include a State Plan Narrative in a concise form that clearly explains the state's policies and procedures, and should provide documentation in an appendix to each section of the narrative.
 A detailed outline of the required contents of the narrative is included.
 At this point, the legal authority for the State Plan and its policies and procedures will be reviewed by OSHA and discussed with the state.
 The State Plan approval process involves much time and coordination between the state and OSHA.

-For developmental plans, the State Plan Narrative shall include satisfactory assurances that the State Plan will conform to the criteria established under 29 CFR Part 1902 (for comprehensive plans, covering state and local government and private sector employees) or in 29 CFR Part 1956 (for state and local government State Plans) within three (3) years from the commencement of the State Plan's operation, and the State Plan Narrative should also describe the specific actions the state proposes to take.
-A comprehensive developmental schedule describing the completion of the above actions within three (3) years and the dates within which intermediate and final action will be taken should be submitted as the final element of the State Plan Narrative.
+For developmental plans, the State Plan Narrative shall include satisfactory assurances that the State Plan will conform to the criteria established under 29 CFR Part 1902 (for comprehensive plans, covering state and local government and private sector employees) or in 29 CFR Part 1956 (for state and local government State Plans) within three years from the commencement of the State Plan's operation.
+The State Plan Narrative should also describe the specific actions the state proposes to take and include a comprehensive developmental schedule describing the timeline for completion of these actions within three years.

 As final actions are taken by the state with respect to the developmental aspects of the State Plan, documentation of these items should be submitted to OSHA for insertion in the appropriate State Plan appendix throughout the life of the State Plan.
-The procedures for completion of developmental steps - certification may be found in 29 CFR 1902.33, 1902.34 and 1902.35.
+The procedures for completion of developmental steps and certification may be found in 29 CFR 1902.33, 1902.34, and 1902.35.